M3-org/CharacterStudio/README.md

 # Installation

-> Note: You need character-assets imported to public folder for this to work! https://github.com/memelotsqui/character-assets
+> Note: You need loot-assets imported to public folder for this to work! https://github.com/m3-org/loot-assets

 ```bash
 # Clone the repo and change directory into it